zippkidd/100-days-of-code/r1-log.md

 ### R1D21
 My portfolio's showcase section grid is functioning the way I want it to!
 Such a great feeling.
 Next up is populating it with my projects.

+### R1D22
+Added content and some styling to the grid.
+Made a simple footer with fontawesome icons and styled them.